 A Brief History

-On June 4, 1411, King Charles IV of France granted a monopoly to the people of Roquefort-sur-Soulzon for the ripening of Roquefort cheese.
+On June 4, 1411, King Charles VI of France granted a monopoly to the people of Roquefort-sur-Soulzon for the ripening of Roquefort cheese.
 Today, what we call “bleu cheese” is basically Roquefort cheese that is not from Roquefort, as only the cheese from that original location is allowed to bear that name.
 Many good things have come from France (uh-oh, do we need a sequel list?) and Roquefort/bleu cheese is just one of them.
 Here we list 10 of the absolute best things from France.
 There are so many people and things to consider any list is sure to omit something or someone you hold dear.
 (Note: Marie Curie was Polish, from Poland, and merely married a Frenchman.)

 10. 75mm Howitzer.

 Also known as Canon de 75 Modèle 1897 this gun incorporated a secret recoil management system that allowed it to be rapidly fired without having to reset the aim.
 During World War I, the firepower and accuracy of this gun saved the allies many times over, one of if not the most important allied weapon of the war.
 Regarded as the first truly modern artillery piece, it served as normal artillery as well as the main delivery means of poison gas shells and even as an anti-aircraft gun (truck mounted).
 In 1918 it was used as the main gun on the Saint-Chamond tank.
 Probably the greatest weapon ever produced by France, there is even a cocktail named after it called French 75.